How to Become a Better and Faster Cyclist

 Now, I know there are statistics and probabilities that forecast outcomes — but you might consider taking a more mindful approach to your belief system, by which I mean, investigate the validity of what you’re allowing yourself to think.

 Find examples of what’s possible and reverse-engineer the results.
 Hang around people who are already doing what you want to do, and measure your progress legitimately.

 Mindset is the single most powerful tool you have.
 The ultimate goal, and your challenge, is to overcome limiting beliefs.

 Schedule an event in your calendar

 I don’t know about you, but to me that’s a pretty good return on investment.
-Choose something that lights you up.
+Choose something that lights you up or slows you down.
 Have a vision — a “why” — and use it to keep yourself motivated.
 If you need help, you can count on Lucca Cycling Club!

 Becoming a faster cyclist requires small consistent action

 Now that you know the fundamentals, every action you take in this category will be magnified because it’s strategic, intelligent, and mindful.
 Let’s unpack this small consistent action, shall we?

 Make cycling an important part of your lifestyle.

 How can you get rides in often and consistently?
 Would that be finding nearby group rides, commuting to work, and/or joining a local club?
 The key is to design your lifestyle to incorporate the bike.
 Having a few key cycling friends to hold you accountable and make it fun will speed up improvement immensely.